gumaerc-testorg/esd.60-summer-2004/content/pages/readings.md

 Dennis, Pascal.
 "The Birth of Lean Production," and "The Lean Production System."
 Chapters 1 and 2 in _Lean Production Simplified: A Plain Language Guide to the World's Most Powerful Production System_.
 New York: Productivity Press, 2002.

 Breyfogle, Forrest W, III.
-"Six Sigma Overview and S4/IEE Implementation."
+"Six Sigma Overview and S{{< sup "4" >}}/IEE Implementation."
 Chapter 1 in _Implementing Six Sigma: Smarter Solutions Using Statistical Methods._ 2nd ed.
 Hoboken, NJ: John Wiley and Sons, 2003.

 Wheeler, Donald.
 "The Purpose of Analysis is Insight."
 Chapter 3 in _Understanding Variation: The Key to Managing Chaos._ Knoxville, TN: SPC Press, 1993.